ritikasinghgautam/Nozomi/README.md

 ## Face recognition app for missing persons

 An android application based on face recognition technology which allows us to find missing persons by detecting their face.
-Some additional information about8 the person can also be added for the same purpose.
+Some additional information about the person can also be added for the same purpose.

 ## Features